Could poop pills heal gut damage in rare immune disease?

 Summary

-This study tests whether transplanting healthy donor stool into the gut can reduce colon inflammation in people with chronic granulomatous disease (CGD) and colitis.
-About 20 participants aged 10–60 will receive the transplant during a colonoscopy and be followed for 6 months.
-The goal is to see if this approach safely eases symptoms and improves quality of life.
+This study tests whether transplanting healthy donor stool into the gut can reduce colon inflammation in people with chronic granulomatous disease (CGD) who have colitis not helped by standard treatments.
+Twenty participants aged 10-60 will receive the transplant during a colonoscopy and be followed for 6 months.
+The goal is to see if this approach safely lowers inflammation and improves gut health.

 Disclaimer Read more